8 Reasons Your Ice Maker Might Be Frozen… & How To Fix Them

 Fixing A Frozen Ice Tray

-If this keeps happening, it can be a symptom of a slowly dripping water valve / failed water inlet valve.
-Also, a failed heater on an icemaker can leave cracked pieces of cubes in the mold before filling with water.
-This causes the ice maker to overfill.
-Any of the above can cause cubes to become stuck and jam up the ice maker.
+If your ice tray keeps freezing over, it can be a symptom of a slowly dripping water valve / failed water inlet valve.
+Also, a failed heater on an icemaker can leave cracked pieces of cubes in the mold before filling with water, causing the ice maker to overfill.

 Water Filter Problem